-Sigal also tells GlobeSt.com that Fremont College provides a diverse curriculum, which NewMark Merrill believes “can benefit those in our neighborhoods who are looking for opportunities to better themselves, and we want to support them in that endeavor.”
+Sigal also tells GlobeSt.com that Fremont University provides a diverse curriculum, which NewMark Merrill believes “can benefit those in our neighborhoods who are looking for opportunities to better themselves, and we want to support them in that endeavor.”

 Courses in the partnership include those that will improve students’ skills in web development, store management, visual marketing, financial-statement analysis, computer literacy or business leadership.
-Fremont College has identified these courses as relevant to the communities that NewMark Merrill serves, their tenants and upwardly mobile employees alike.
+Fremont University has identified these courses as relevant to the communities that NewMark Merrill serves, their tenants and upwardly mobile employees alike.